K-Sato1995/gatsbyBlog/content/posts/Make-your-react-app-compatible-with-IE/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - React
-description: Just a short post about how to install pollyfill in react apps.
+description: "Just a short post about how to install pollyfill in react apps."
 ---
 # Installation